Support Us Button Widget

 Designed for ghosts

-The Medical Arts Building (the former name of the Emily Morgan) wasn’t just the most advanced medical science facility west of the Mississippi in its day — it was the tallest skyscraper in the West, if briefly.
+The Medical Arts Building (the former name of the Emily Morgan) wasn’t just the most advanced medical science facility in its day — it was the tallest skyscraper in the West, if briefly.

 Gargoyles look down from the hotel in the New York Gothic style.
 Reflecting the building’s original purpose, the monsters are twisted in agony from various medical conditions, from toothaches to stomach bugs.